 Trade Show Tip #3: Shop around for alternative places to stay other than the pricey convention hotels, as well as healthier and cheaper ways to eat than restaurant or takeout food.
 Airbnb rentals sometimes have full kitchen privileges, which can come in handy if you’re running on a tight schedule.

-Bootstrap Trade Show Hack Wrap-up
+Bootstrapping a Trade Show Hack Wrap-up

 So there you have it—our hacks to bootstrapping a trade show.
 Sure, it took a little extra effort to create something different, but it was ours!
 Yes, we rode bikes and slept in a basement.
 But we had a blast!
 Of course, everything wasn’t perfect, but we did it, and so can you.
 And the exposure you’ll gain far outweighs the time and what might, from the outside—if viewed with a closed mind and heart (which you absolutely do not have)—seem like a lot of trouble.

 But it’s no trouble at all if you’re a lean and mean startup at heart like us.
 It’s in your DNA to get the biggest bang for your buck.
 And that means not only is nothing “too much trouble,” it means the trouble you do take makes it all your own!